Velocidex/velociraptor-docs/content/artifact_references/pages/generic.system.pstree.md

 name: Generic.System.Pstree
 description: |
-  This artifact displays the call chain for every process on the system by traversing the process's parent ID.
+  This artifact displays the call chain for every process on the system by traversing the process&#x27;s parent ID.

   It is useful for establishing where a process came from - for example, if a powershell process is spawned from Winword (event via